Darryl Strawberry: Career accomplishments

-Strawberry was the starting right fielder five straight times and appeared at nine All-Star games.
+Strawberry was the starting right fielder in five straight All-Star games and appeared in a total of nine All-Star games.
 He batted .333 with two stolen bases and two runs in 12 career All-Star at-bats.
 He had two three-home run games in his career, both of which came against Chicago teams and were almost 11 years to the day between each other.
 The first came against the Cubs on August 5, 1985, and the second was on August 6, 1996, against the White Sox.

 He is one of only five Major League Baseball players to hit two pinch-hit grand slams in the same season.
 The others are his former coach Davey Johnson, who did it as a member of the Philadelphia Phillies, as well as Mike Ivie of the San Francisco Giants, Ben Broussard of the Cleveland Indians, and Brooks Conrad of the Atlanta Braves.

-He is one of only three players in MLB history, along with former Yankees teammate Ricky Ledée and José Vizcaíno, to have played for all four of the former and current New York-based MLB teams- the Mets, Yankees, Dodgers and Giants.
+He is one of only three players in MLB history, along with former Yankees teammate Ricky Ledée and José Vizcaíno, to have played for all four of the former and current New York-based MLB teams: the Mets, Yankees, Dodgers and Giants.
+However, of the three, Strawberry is the only one to have played solely for the four teams with New York heritage; Ledée and Vizcaino were journeymen who played for numerous other teams.

 Post-playing life

 Strawberry attended the Mets' 1986 World Champion team reunion on August 19, 2006, where the team received a standing ovation from fans at Shea Stadium in an on-field ceremony.
 He worked as an instructor for the New York Mets in 2005 and 2008, and was inducted to the Mets Hall of Fame in 2010.

-He has made regular appearances at the New York Yankees' Old Timer's Day, most recently in 2012.
+He has made regular appearances at the New York Yankees' Old Timer's Day, most recently in 2023.

 He threw out the ceremonial first pitch at Shea Stadium before Game 1 of the National League Championship Series between the Mets and the St. Louis Cardinals on October 12, 2006.
 He was given a rousing ovation by the Shea Stadium crowd.
 He served as an anchor on the Mets pre- and post- game shows on SNY in 2007 and 2008, eventually settling into a part-time analysis role for the 2009 season.

 He opened his own restaurant, Strawberry's Sports Grill, in Douglaston, Queens in August 2010.
 The restaurant closed in October 2012.

+On August 24, 2023, the Mets announced plans to retire Strawberry's number 18 - along with the number 16 of former teammate Dwight Gooden - in a ceremony during the 2024 baseball season.
+His number was retired on June 1, 2024.
+In his acceptance speech, Strawberry apologized to Mets fans for leaving to sign with the Dodgers, saying it was "the greatest mistake I ever made".